SumZer0-git/EDAPGui/readme.md

 * Ins  - Start SC Assist
 * End  - Terminate any running assistants

-Hot keys are not configurable in the config-AP.json file.
+Hot keys are now configurable in the config-AP.json file.
 You can find the key names here: https://pythonhosted.org/pynput/keyboard.html